chaldea-center/chaldea-docs/docs/v2_release.md

 ::: warning
 However, the web app has pooooor performance, especially on mobile browser.
 Crash ~~sometimes~~ frequently.

+Data saved in browser local storage(IndexedDB), may be cleared by browser unexpectedly.
 :::

 You can download installer of preview version from github release for beta version(Preview), it will be updated once souce code changed.